What are A2A payments? A guide to account-to-account payments

 Transaction authentication and authorization

-• Strong customer authentication (SCA): In compliance with regulations such as the revised PSD2 in Europe, A2A payments often require SCA to verify the payer’s identity and authorize the transaction.
-This typically involves two-factor authentication such as a combination of password, fingerprint, or one-time passcode.
+• Strong Customer Authentication (SCA): In compliance with regulations such as the revised Payment Services Directive (PSD2) in Europe, A2A payments often require SCA to verify the payer’s identity and authorize the transaction.
+This usually involves two-factor authentication such as a combination of password, fingerprint, or one-time passcode.

-• Consent management: For pull payments, the payer’s explicit consent must be obtained, either through a direct debit mandate or through a real-time consent mechanism facilitated by PIS providers.
+• Consent management: For pull payments, the payer’s explicit consent must be obtained through either a direct debit mandate or a real-time consent mechanism facilitated by PIS providers.

 Transaction clearing and settlement

-• Open banking APIs: With open banking, third-party providers (TPPs) can access bank account data and initiate payments through APIs, allowing for the development of innovative A2A payment solutions with a faster clearing and settlement process.
+• Open banking application programming interfaces (APIs): With open banking, TPPs can access bank account data and initiate payments through APIs, enabling the development of innovative A2A payment solutions with faster clearing and settlement processes.

 What are A2A payments used for?

-A2A payments have many uses, in a variety of industries and sectors.
+A2A payments have many uses in various industries and sectors.
 Here’s how they’re commonly used.

 Ecommerce and retail

-• Online payments: Customers can use A2A payments to make purchases directly from their bank accounts, bypassing the need for credit or debit cards.
+• Online payments: Customers can use A2A payments to make purchases directly from their bank accounts, bypassing the need for credit or debit cards or even digital wallets.

-• Instant refunds: Businesses can quickly issue refunds directly to customers’ bank accounts, improving customer satisfaction and reducing the hassle of processing returns.
+• Instant refunds: Businesses can quickly issue refunds directly to customers’ bank accounts, improving customer satisfaction and minimizing the difficulty of processing returns.

 Employment